HelloWith/cse-lab-2025/docs/lab2/lab2.md

 **Notice on the implementation of read/write file**: Like GFS, if a client wants to read/write a file, it should first get the block mapping (block ids of the block belonging to this file) from the metadata server.
 Then it can directly send read/write requests to the corresponding blocks on data servers.
 If the client wants to write an empty file, it should first call the metadata server to allocate a block on a data server.

 Due to this separate design, a tricky case is that there would be distributed before-or-after atomicity issues.
 If a client first gets the mapping of file A, another client deletes file A, and finally a third client creates a new file based on the old mapping of file A, the first client may read the wrong data.

-Therefore, you need to implement a version mechanism to detect such a race condition.
+Therefore, you need to implement a simple version mechanism to detect such a race condition.
 Specifically, each block has a version number, which is stored together with the block at the data server, shown below.
 Based on the version, the metadata server will also store the versions of blocks belonging to a file.
 These versions will be returned as a part of the mapping to the client.

 If a block no longer belongs to a file, we will first increment the block version on the dataserver.
 Based on this scheme, we can detect the above race by letting the data server reject block read/write requests with a mismatched version.